 Understanding how your battery works and how to care for it can keep your machine running for years to come.

 Lead-acid (or flooded) batteries are the most common type of battery used in custodial equipment.
-They have internal cells powered by an electrolyte (sulfuric acid and water) and use positive and negative plates to generate the charge.
+They have internal cells powered by an electrolyte (sulfuric acid and water).
+They also use positive and negative plates to generate the charge.
 As the battery is used, the electrolyte boils and evaporates.
-It’s important to regularly add new, distilled water to replace this evaporation, or the plates will be exposed to air and cause an accumulation of hardened sulfate.
-This can significantly reduce the battery’s lifespan, so check each cell to make sure the electrolyte (water) covers the plate.
+It’s important to regularly add new, distilled water to replace this evaporation.
+If not, the plates will be exposed to air and cause an accumulation of hardened sulfate.
+This can significantly reduce the battery’s lifespan.
+Be sure to check each cell to make sure the electrolyte (water) covers the plate.

-That being said, if a battery is overfilled, the electrolyte solution may spill out, covering the battery terminals in acid and potentially resulting in corrosion.
-To prevent this from happening, it’s best to keep your water level an inch below the top of the battery, but ensuring the lead plates are covered in solution.
-If overflow does happen, you can use a solution of one cup baking soda to one gallon of water to clean the exterior of the battery, and then rinse with water.
+That being said, if a battery is overfilled, the electrolyte solution may spill out.
+This can cover the battery terminals in acid, potentially resulting in corrosion.
+To prevent this from happening, it’s best to keep your water level an inch below the top of the battery.
+Make sure the lead plates are covered in the electrolyte solution.
+If overflow does happen, you can use a solution of one cup baking soda to one gallon of water to clean the exterior of the battery.
+Rinse with water.

 Refill with Distilled Water Only

 While it’s true that any water is better than no water at all, when it comes to taking care of your batteries, distilled water is, by far, your best bet.
 That’s because distilled water is free of minerals and ions (prevalent in tap and bottled waters) that can clog battery cells.
 While using regular water won’t cause immediate damage to your battery, it will slowly sulfate your battery, causing irreparable damage.

 Don’t let your battery go unused for too long